dickysetiawandq13/payment_channel_analysis/README.md

 ![Main Withdrawal Channel](./images/chart_main_withdrawal_channel.png?v=1)
 - In February, **CDpay maintained its position** as the leading withdrawal channel, handling the **highest withdrawal amount with a median processing time of only 26 minutes**.
 - In contrast, the other four major channels (**Cubepay, Melonpay, YVEpay, JOIpay**) showed significantly **slower processing times, ranging from 241 to 683 minutes**.
-- The performance gap shows **instability in February’s withdrawal channels** and sends a strong signal to **follow up with the third-party providers for improvement**.
+- This performance gap highlights critical instability and reinforces the need to escalate issues with underperforming providers.

 ## **Main Deposit Channel**